solving sql server problems for millions of dbas and developers since 2006

 Persisted

 You may have noticed that we also used the property "Persisted" for our computed column.
-This property for computed columns has been introduced in SQL Server 2005 and onwards.
+This property for computed columns was introduced in SQL Server 2005 and onwards.
 It is important for any computed column, because many additional features depend on it.
 To be able to make a computed column as Persisted it has to be deterministic.

 Here are a few rules: